GSA/digitalgov.gov/content/posts/2015-08-26-digitalgov-summit-recap-the-need-for-change-agents-plus-the-internet-of-everything-from-a-to-z.md

 ---
-url: /2015/08/26/digitalgov-summit-recap-the-need-for-change-agents-plus-the-internet-of-everything-from-a-to-z/
 date: 2015-08-26 10:00:11 -0400
 title: 'DigitalGov Summit Recap: The Need for Change Agents, plus the Internet of Everything, from A to Z'
 summary: ' The Internet of Things is already here.
 How will we prepare for the Internet of Everything?
-David Bray, Chief Information Officer at the Federal Communications Commission,'
+David Bray, Chief Information Officer at the Federal Communications'
 authors:
   - awichman
 categories: